6ixthdev/alx-system_engineering-devops/0x01-shell_permissions/README.md

-100-change_owner_and_group - change ownership for group and user 101-symbolic_link_permissions - change the permission of a symbolic link 102-if_only - change permission from the current owner to the new owner
+100-change_owner_and_group - change ownership for group and user 101-symbolic_link_permissions - change the permission of a symbolic link 102-if_only - change permission from the current owner to the new owner 103-Star_Wars - Watch Starwars in the CLI, how cool is that!